 7. Koh Chang

-Although Koh Chang is Thailand's second largest island and the largest Thai island on the Gulf side, you'll still find plenty of undeveloped beaches with soft, white sand.
+Although Koh Chang is Thailand's second largest island and the largest Thai island on the Gulf side, you'll still find plenty of beaches with soft, white sand.
 Relatively close to Bangkok, a mix of budget travelers and short-term visitors flock to the island to either relax, party, or wait out flights at the end of their trips.

 - Read about traveling to Koh Chang.